Nadal out of French Open & plans to retire in 2024

-Injured 14-time champion Rafael Nadal out of French Open and plans to retire in 2024
+Rafael Nadal: Record 14-time champion out of French Open for first time in 19 years with hip injury

 Last updated on .From the section Tennis